Xispa33/C/README.md

 (cmd + shift + p then reload window, select compiler to create a cmake project)

-To configure a CMake project:
-add a folder .vscode, add a file naùed settings.json, with {
+To configure a CMake project/Intelli sense: add a folder .vscode, add a file named settings.json, with {
     "C_Cpp.default.configurationProvider": "ms-vscode.cmake-tools"
 }